Call for Papers

 Submissions that do not adhere to these limits or that violate the formatting guidelines will be desk-rejected without review.
-Accepted papers will be published in the conference proceedings published by ACM.
+Accepted papers will be published in the conference proceedings published by IEEE.
 Authors of best papers from the conference will be invited to revise and submit extended versions of the papers for publication in the Journal of Software and Systems Modeling.

 MODELS 2019’s double blind review process will use a single phase with no rebuttals.
 There will be an extended discussion phase monitored by one or two Program Board members assigned to each paper.
 The Program Chairs will also be heavily involved in monitoring discussions and reviews, to ensure that quality reviews are produced.

 All papers that conform to the submission guidelines will be peer-reviewed by at least three members of the Program Committee.
 The Program Board will monitor the reviews of papers assigned to them, to ensure that the reviews are constructive and sufficiently detailed so that authors can both improve their papers and understand the rationale behind final decisions.
 After reviews are completed, the Program Board will lead a discussion phase on papers assigned to them, in order to come up with recommendations.
 These recommendations will be discussed at the Program Board meeting, to be held in early June 2019, in order to come up with decisions on papers to be presented at the conference.